ByteBard58/My-Python-Journey/ChatGPT Roadmap/readme.md

-# 🛠 Python Automation Learning Roadmap – Sakib's Freelancing Journey
+# 🛠 Python Automation Learning Roadmap

 This folder contains all the `.py` files, scripts, notes, and practice tasks I'm doing based on a **custom roadmap** I’m following — specifically designed to help me **learn automation with Python** and eventually start **freelancing** (though it's not my goal anymore)